devcat-studio/kailua/README.md

 * `--# ...` is a special directive for the type checker.

-  The most important directive is `--# open <built-in library name>`, which loads the corresponding built-in names and also implicitly specifies what language variant is currently in use.
+  `--# open <built-in library name>` loads the corresponding built-in names and also implicitly specifies what language variant is currently in use.
 The only supported name so far is `lua51`, for the vanilla Lua 5.1.
-It is recommended to put it to the first non-comment line in the entry point.
+This is what `preload.open` configuration options actually do, and you should probably put it to the first non-comment line in the entry point if you don't have those options.

   `--# type [local | global] <name> = <type>` can be used to declare a type alias.
 There are three flavors of typa alises: `local` is locally scoped (much like `local` statements), `global` is globally scoped (much like `A = ...`), and no modifier indicates that the type is *exported* from the current file and they should be locally visible after `require`.
 Only local types can be in the inner scopes.
 Unlike variable names, inner type names should not overwrite outer names.